 Anus and buttocks in people who have anal intercourse

 The sores slowly enlarge and spread to nearby tissue, causing further damage.
 Sores may also spread when they come into contact with other areas of the body.
 Without treatment, the sores continue to spread.

 Occasionally the infection spreads through the bloodstream to the bones, joints, or liver.

-Granuloma inguinale is suspected in people who live in areas where the infection occurs and who have sores typical of the infection.
+Granuloma inguinale is suspected in people who live in areas where the infection is more common and who have sores typical of the infection.

 To confirm the diagnosis of granuloma inguinale, doctors take a sample of fluid scraped from the sore and examine it under a microscope.

 If the diagnosis is unclear, doctors take a sample of tissue and examine it under a microscope (biopsy).

 Treatment is with the antibiotic azithromycin taken by mouth for at least 3 weeks.

 The antibiotics trimethoprim-sulfamethoxazole, doxycycline, erythromycin, and ciprofloxacin are alternative treatments.
 Sometimes antibiotics are given by injection into a muscle or vein.

 When treated, people usually begin to improve within 7 days.
 Healing may be slow and sores may recur.
 Then, treatment is required for a longer time.
 After treatment appears successful, people should be checked periodically for 6 months.